-Car park located 10 metres from the entrance.
-Disabled visitors may be set down by the entrance to the visitor centre; disabled parking in main car park and ramped entrance to site.
+Car park located 10 metres from the entrance and 500 meters from the monument.
+Visitors may be set down by the entrance to the visitor centre, which is approx 200m from the monument; however all parking, including, disabled parking, is in the main car park.

 Parking is chargeable and is owned and managed by Scarborough District Council.